MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/visualization-pivotchart.md

 # Pivot chart

 ::: zone pivot="azuredataexplorer"

 Displays a pivot table and chart.
-User can interactively select data, columns, rows and various chart types. |   |
+You can interactively select data, columns, rows and various chart types.

 > [!NOTE]
 > *  This visualization can only be used in the context of the [render operator](renderoperator.md).